Book Tickets

 Your Visit

 Yes.
 We have two exhibit buildings, A Galleries and B Galleries, and all the different exhibitions within them are open.
+The 'Our Place in Space' outdoor trail has now taken off!
+So it is no longer there as a free outdoor experience to do.

-The A Galleries is the first building you'll come to from the car park and train halt, where our famous trains are and where you'll also find the TITANICa exhibition.
+The A Galleries is the first building you'll come to from the car park and train station, where our famous trains are and where you'll also find the TITANICa exhibition.
 B Galleries down at the bottom of the site (or the first building you'll come to if you come in from the coastal path) is our Land, Sea and Sky gallery where the Museum of Innovation also is.

 All our galleries are open for you to enjoy and you are allowed to get on board our trains and trams unless told otherwise by signs or our visitor guides on the day.
 Have a look at what all you can 'see & do' at the museum.